fastodigama/Back-End-Web-Development-1-HTTP-5125/repos/Cumulative1/README.md

 - **StudentsAPIController**:
   - `ListStudents`: Retrieves a list of all students from the database.
   - `FindStudent`: Retrieves details for a specific student by ID.
+  - `AddStudent`: Adds a new student to the database.
+  - `DeleteStudent`: Deletes a student by ID from the database.

 - **CoursesAPIController**:
   - `ListCourses`: Retrieves a list of all courses from the database.